AerionTechnologies/jest-pr-diff-codecoverage/README.md

 1. **Parse Coverage Data**: Reads your Jest coverage file (LCOV or JSON format)
 2. **Get PR Changes**: Uses GitHub API to get the exact lines changed in the PR
 3. **Calculate Coverage**: Determines coverage percentage for only the changed lines
+4. **Evaluate Against Threshold**: Compares coverage against your minimum threshold for pass/fail status
-4. **Report Results**: Comments on the PR with detailed results and optionally fails the check
+5. **Report Results**: Comments on the PR with detailed results and optionally fails the check

 ## Example Output